AGM 15th April 2021

 With the coming of the autumn work season we are pleased to have agreed the development of a new Green Route in Torphins Woods with the authorisation of Learney Estate who agree this will be an important addition.
 We are detail planning now with more news to come soon.

 Torphins - Lumphanan

 £2,000 awarded from Marr Area Committee Large Projects Fund and £1,000 from King George V Wind Turbine Panel has been applied towards the cost of preparation for our planning application to Aberdeenshire Council for the proposed path from Torphins to Lumphanan.
-Route and landowner surveys and an ecological survey have been progressed.
 We are heartened by the strong support for the route from owners along the old railway line and towards Lumphanan, and the support from Lumphanan Paths Group, Lumphanan community and Torphins community.
-We need to raise further funds to progress landowner agreements, more ecological studies, and detail mapping and bridge specifications for the application.
-We are working on sourcing additional funds.
+We need to raise further funds for a further ecological study, and detail mapping and bridge specifications for the application.
+We continue working on sourcing additional funds.

 Thank you to Torphins Scouts

 Torphins Woodland Trails